peter-obrien/roc-raids/README.md

 ## Setup
-This bot uses [discord.py](https://github.com/Rapptz/discord.py) as such requires a version of Python that is compatible with the library.
+This bot uses the [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) rewrite as such requires a version of Python that is compatible with the library.

 Before continuing, please follow their instructions to setup their library.